 I attended the University of Arizona where I obtained a Bachelor of Arts degree in Women Studies.
 I acquired my graduate degree in Education with emphasis in Organizational Management from Grand Canyon University.

-My favorite subjects to tutor-in are Reading, Math, and Writing.
+My favorite subjects to tutor are Reading and Math.
 I love that "got it" moment a student's face when they have reached a milestone.

 I love to travel during the summer.
 My travel bucket list includes North Africa, Germany, and Greece.
 I love meeting new people and taking part in the culture, food and music of the place I am visiting.